10 tips for finding European coffee buyers

 - Prepare and bring samples of each type of coffee you can offer.
 It is recommended to bring 20-30 samples of each type.
 Samples usually consist of 300 grams of green coffee beans.
 These are ideally vacuum-packed, but you can also pack them in zipped plastic bags.
 Use an attractive sticker with an accurate and adequate description of the coffee, including: Company name, Region, Country, Altitude (meters above sea level), Variety, Process, Screen size, Certification (if any), Contact details, and optional: Availability.

-- Practice your “elevator pitch”– a half a minute introduction to your company and product that impacts a potential buyer, using some of your USPs – in English.
+- Practice your “elevator pitch”– a half a minute introduction to your company and product that impacts a potential buyer, using some of your unique selling points (USPs) – in English.

 - Besides making appointments with potential buyers, make sure to contact sector associations and trade promotion organisations.
 It is always good to have a good relationship with these organisations for possible future activities.